0-hack/DefenderMind/readme.md

 The default JSON file is stored in both the container at: `/app/data/security-incidents.json`

-And in your host machine at: '/var/lib/docker/volumes/defendermind_defender-data/_data/security-incidents.json'
+And in your host machine at: `/var/lib/docker/volumes/defendermind_defender-data/_data/security-incidents.json`

 ## Manual Data Export/Import

-When configuration is enabled, you can manually export and import data through the configuration panel:
+You can manually export and import data through the configuration interface:

 1. Click the "⚙️" gear icon button to open the configuration panel
 2. Use the "📤 Export" button to download a JSON file
 3. Use the "📥 Import" button to load a JSON file

+## Default Incidents

+The application comes with several pre-configured incident types:
+- Malware Attack
+- Phishing
+- DDoS Attack
+- Ransomware Attack
+- Data Breach
+- Insider Threat
+- Business Email Compromise

+Each includes a comprehensive playbook with steps, conditions, and cross-references.

 ## Advanced Configuration